Tameshiwari (Breaking) Tournament Rules

 B. Traditional Break

-The total score is equal to the number of boards setup and successfully broken.
+If one, two, or three boards are setup in this round, the total score is equal to the number of boards setup and successfully broken.
 If any boards setup are not broken, then the total score for the round is zero.

 C. Creative Break